-Examples of purple food colorants in use in various food and beverage products, such as juices, dairy, and baked goods
+Examples of natural purple food colorants in use in various food and beverage products

 Purple food colorants are used in a variety of food and beverage products, from juices and dairy products to baked goods and confectionery items.
 Some popular examples include:

 - Grape juice and grape-flavored products: Grape juice is a popular example of a naturally purple food product.
 In addition to its vibrant color, grape juice is also rich in antioxidants and other beneficial compounds.
 Many grape-flavored products, such as soda and candy, also use purple colorants to mimic the color of real grapes.

 - Dairy products: Purple colorants are used in a variety of dairy products, including yogurts, ice creams, and milk-based drinks.
 These colorants can help enhance the visual appeal of the products and make them stand out on store shelves.

 - Baked goods: Purple colorants can also be used in baked goods, such as cakes, muffins, and pastries.
 In addition to providing visual appeal, these colorants can also help differentiate products in a crowded marketplace.

 - Confectionery items: Purple colorants are commonly used in a variety of confectionery items, such as hard candies, gummies, and chocolates.
 In these products, purple colorants can help create eye-catching designs and add to the sensory experience of the product.